Table grape

-Table grapes are grapes intended for consumption while fresh, as opposed to grapes grown for wine production, juice production, or for drying into raisins.
+Table grapes are grapes intended for consumption as fresh fruit, as opposed to grapes grown for wine production, juice production, jelly and jam making, or for drying into raisins.

-Vitis vinifera table grapes can be in the form of either seeded or non-seeded varietals and range widely in terms of colour, size, sweetness and adaptability to local growing conditions.
+Vitis vinifera table grapes appear in seeded or non-seeded varietals and range widely in terms of colour, size, sweetness and adaptability to local growing conditions.
 Common commercially available table grape varieties such as Thompson Seedless and Flame Seedless are favoured by growers for their high yield and relative resistance to damage during shipment.
-Other less common varietals such as Cotton Candy, Kyoho or Pione are custom hybrids bred for size, appearance and specific flavour characteristics.
+Other less common varietals such as Cotton Candy, Kyoho or Pione are custom hybrids bred for size, appearance, and specific flavour characteristics.

 Market characteristics

-Chile, Peru, the United States, China, Turkey, Spain, South Africa and Australia are all major producers and exporters of table grapes.
-World table grape production in 2016 is estimated by the USDA to be in the region of 21.0 million metric tons per annum, China alone accounting for an estimated 9.7 million metric tons of this global total.
+Chile, Peru, the United States, China, Turkey, Spain, South Africa and Australia are major producers and exporters of table grapes.
+World table grape production in 2016 is estimated by the USDA to be around 21.0 million metric tons per annum, China alone accounting for an estimated 9.7 million metric tons.
 Chile remains the world's single largest table grape exporter, exporting over 800,000 metric tons to mainly North American and European markets.
-China, by way of contrast, exports only 247,000 metric tons per annum mainly to South East Asian markets; a small percentage of overall production.
+China exports only 247,000 metric tons per annum, mainly to South East Asian markets.

 The global trade in table grapes has enjoyed strong growth since the 1950s.
-Since the turn of the century table grape export growth has primarily come from the Southern Hemisphere and developing economies such as Chile, India, Peru and Turkey.
+Since the turn of the century, table grape export growth has primarily come from the Southern Hemisphere and developing economies such as Chile, India, Peru and Turkey.

-The international trade in table grapes has significantly benefitted from the increased availability of cold storage and refrigerated container technology.
+The international trade in table grapes has benefitted from the increased availability of cold storage and refrigerated container technology.
 Table grapes are a labour-intensive agricultural product that require harvesting by hand at peak ripeness.
-In order to maintain product quality at point of sale, harvested grapes must be sorted, packaged and cooled to near 0 °C as quickly as possible.
-Transportation in ventilated and temperature controlled environments requires significant investment in processing facilities, shipping and logistics.
-As the production cycle for table grapes is relatively long compared with other fruit, with new plantations taking 2–3 years to become productive, export production and promotion is often concentrated in the hands of large vertically integrated commercial enterprises or producer-exporter associations such as the Fruit Exporters Association of Chile (ASOEX).
+To maintain product quality at point of sale, harvested grapes must be sorted, packaged and cooled to near 0 °C as quickly as possible.
+Transportation in ventilated and temperature-controlled environments requires investment in processing facilities, shipping and logistics.
+The production cycle for table grapes is relatively long compared with other fruit; new plantations take two to three years to become productive, so export production and promotion is often concentrated in the hands of large vertically integrated commercial enterprises or producer-exporter associations such as the Fruit Exporters Association of Chile (ASOEX).